cabforum/smime/SBR.md

 ## 8.7 Review of Enterprise RA or Technically Constrained Subordinate CA

-The CA SHALL review the practices and procedures of each Enterprise RA or Technically Constrained Subordinate CA to ensure that each such entity is in compliance with these Requirements and the relevant Certificate Policy and/or Certification Practice Statement.
+The CA SHALL ensure the practices and procedures of each Enterprise RA or Technically Constrained Subordinate CA is in compliance with these Requirements and the relevant Certificate Policy and/or Certification Practice Statement.

-The CA SHALL internally audit the compliance of each Enterprise RA or Technically Constrained Subordinate CA with these Requirements on an annual basis.
+The CA SHALL internally audit the compliance of Enterprise RAs or Technically Constrained Subordinate CAs with these Requirements on an annual basis.

 # 9. OTHER BUSINESS AND LEGAL MATTERS